realadammatthew/humbleberger/src/copy/how-do-i-fellowship-with-the-spirit.md

-# What Does It Mean to Have a Personal Relationship with the Messiah?
+# What Does It Mean To Have A Personal Relationship With The Messiah?

 ## The Messiah’s Grace Invites You into His Eternal Fellowship